 About the Program

-The ILR Credit Internship Program has been in operation for more than thirty years, and is widely recognized in the United States as the most successful of its type.
+The ILR Credit Internship Program has been in operation for nearly forty years, and is widely recognized in the United States as the most successful of its type.
 The program was created by the faculty of the ILR School to afford our advanced undergraduates, juniors and seniors, opportunities to enhance their understanding of the field of industrial and labor relations by working for a semester (approximately 14 weeks), in one of the professional careers it encompasses.

 Students are approved to take part in the program only after meeting academic and other standards imposed by faculty legislation.
 They are eligible to apply only after completing the first two years of our four-year undergraduate curriculum, a requirement that assures every intern has taken most, if not all, of the courses that comprise the core of our instructional program.